 particles when they really should make it clear to their audience that the machine was programmed to treat

-By using the strategic word 'observe', the mathemagician is in effect precluding a challenge to his
+By using the strategic word 'observe', the mathematician is in effect precluding a challenge to his

 assumption by treating particles as a fact.
-The particle mathemagician is saying that the issue of whether
+The particle mathematician is saying that the issue of whether

 the actors in his experiment are particles is non-negotiable.
 You cannot question that basic premise for